-- (1) The key functions of Internal Auditors shall include among others - (a) Reviewing mechanisms for governance, transparency and accountability with regard to the finances and assets of the Judiciary; - Conducting risk-based, value-for-money and systems audits aimed at strengthening internal control mechanisms that could have an impact on achievement of the strategic objectives of the Judiciary; - (c) Verifying the existence of assets and ensuring that there are proper safeguards for their protection; - Providing assurance that appropriate institutional policies and procedures and good business practices are followed; - (e) Evaluating the adequacy and reliability of information available to management for making decisions; - Reviewing and evaluating budgetary performance, financial management, transparency and accountability mechanisms and processes; and - (g) Giving reasonable assurance through the audit committee on the state of risk management, control and governance within the Judiciary. - (2) In carrying out their functions, the internal auditors may, subject to the approval of the Audit Committee enlist the services of professional experts on a need basis.
+- 33. (1) The key functions of internal auditors shall include - - Responsibilities of internal auditors. - reviewing mechanisms for governance, transparency and accountability with regard to the finances and assets of the Judiciary; - (b) conducting risk-based, value-for-money and systems audits aimed at strengthening internal control mechanisms that could have an impact on achievement of the strategic objectives of the Judiciary; - verifying the existence of assets and ensuring that there are proper safeguards for their protection; - (d) providing assurance that appropriate institutional policies and procedures and good business practices are followed; - (e) evaluating the adequacy and reliability of information available to management for making decisions; - reviewing and evaluating budgetary performance, financial management, transparency and accountability mechanisms and processes; and - (g) giving reasonable assurance through the audit committee on the state of risk management, control and governance within the Judiciary. - (2) In carrying out their functions, internal auditors may, subject to the approval of the Audit Committee, enlist the services of professional experts on a need basis. - 34.
+The Head of Internal Audit shall report administratively to the Chief Registrar and functionally to the Chief Justice and the Audit Committee.

-35. Operational independence of internal audit
+Operational independence of internal audit.